jmol0917/longread-analytics/README.md

-# Long-read sequencing analytics portfolio (ONT-focused)
+# Long-read sequencing analytics portfolio

 This repository demonstrates a small, reproducible long-read analytics workflow built as a skills portfolio:
 - Read QC